KCisSICKnasty/SICKnasty-FO4/README.md

 doesn't conflict.
 Raider Overhaul & Raider Gangs Extended, Super Mutant Redux & Forced Evolution, More Feral Ghouls & Feral Ghoul Expansion Pack, We Are the Minutemen & You and What Army 2...You name it, bud.
 If the faction exists, it's been overhauled.

-I'll continue updating this as I update the mod list, but this is the culmination of months spent in front of xEdit and MO2.
+I'll continue updating this README as I get things in order, but this is the culmination of months spent in front of xEdit, Nexus, Discord, and MO2.
 If there's a bug, please let me know and I'll fix it in an update!
 In a way, you're helping me run this like a beta.
 I was nervous as all heck to upload this list, but I got the courage to finally do it!
 I'm a stay at home dad, so I've got nothing but time to answer questions and resolve issues! (:

 Once you've installed the modlist, head here for the Complex Sorter files and the LODGen Output: https://www.nexusmods.com/fallout4/mods/88357
+IMPORTANT!!!
+MAKE SURE YOU READ THE EXTRA STEPS BEFORE MOVING FORWARD WITH ANYTHING!!!

 Patreon: https://www.patreon.com/kcissicknasty